symfony/symfony-docs/components/validator/resources.rst

         ->addDefaultDoctrineAnnotationReader() // add this only when using annotations ->getValidator();

-.. deprecated:: 6.4

-    Annotations are deprecated since Symfony 6.4, use attributes instead.

 To disable the annotation loader after it was enabled, call :method:`Symfony\\Component\\Validator\\ValidatorBuilder::disableAnnotationMapping`.